 It was when I was alone that The Demon was at it’s strongest; and the car was a little world where no-one else could intrude, so that was his main domain.
 The Demon would ask me questions, ‘Why are you having him back?
 Do you remember when he walked you back from their house and told you were being stupid?
-And you believed him, even though you knew!
-You were SO fucking stupid!’https://makingthisbetter.com/2018/10/08/march-2007-the-build-up-to-hostilites-begin/
+And you believed him, even though You knew You were SO fucking stupid!!!

-He would remind me of all the times ‘ she’ and Rich had made a fool of me: of the times ‘she’ would measure me to show how much taller than me ‘she’ was;and then The Demon would remind me that I fucking let her!
-He would remind me of how many times ‘She’ and Rich would stand outside smoking and laughing together, and then he would tell me that they had been laughing about me.
+He would remind me of all the times ‘ she’ and Danny had made a fool of me: of the times ‘she’ would measure me to show how much taller than me ‘she’ was; and then The Demon would remind me that I had fucking let her!
+He would remind me of how many times ‘She’ and Danny would stand outside smoking and laughing together, and then it would tell me that they had been laughing about me.
 All the way home that Demon would run a film of what had happened through my head on a never ending loop.

-As I pulled up outside my house it would tell me how people thought I was stupid for having Rich back, for believing him in the past, for feeling sad for him now; reminding me of how ‘she’ and Rich had treated me as if I was a fat silly bitch, and, again, how I had let them.
+As I pulled up outside my house it would tell me how people thought I was stupid for having Danny back, for believing him in the past, for feeling sad for him now; reminding me of how ‘she’ and Danny had treated me as if I was a fat silly bitch, and, again, how I had let them.